tabulate/tabulate/README.md

    records in any or all tables.
 (This can be done by anyone with the *promote_users* capability.)
 2. CSV data can be imported, with the UI supporting column mapping, data validation, and previewing prior to final import.
+If an imported row has a value for the Primary Key, the existing row will be overwritten.
 3. Data can be exported to CSV, including after filters have been applied.
 4. A quick-jump navigation box (located top right of every page) can be activated by installing the [WP REST API](https://wordpress.org/plugins/json-rest-api/)